 Interchange File Format

-Interchange File Format (IFF) is a file format that stores chunks, each tagged with what they are.
+Interchange File Format (IFF) is a file format that stores a series of chunks, each tagged with what they are.

 Originally introduced by Electronic Arts in 1985 (that specification can be referred to as EA IFF 85).